 According to the study, “Differences in student achievement of 50 percentile points were observed as a result of teacher sequence after only three years.”

 Finally, ineffective teachers tend to be ineffective for all students, regardless of their ability level.

 When your kids complain about their teacher

 Given the long-term effects a bad teacher can have on your child’s academic performance (and even self-concept), it’s important to take their complaints seriously.

-The first thing to do is to determine whether the teacher is generally ineffective, or just has a personality clash with your child.
-Ask your child how his or her classmates are doing, and, if possible, talk to the classmates’ parents.
+The first thing to do is to determine whether the problem is an ineffective teacher or a personality clash between the teacher and your child.
+Ask your child how his or her classmates are doing and, if possible, talk to the classmates’ parents.
 If your child is having issues, odds are his or her peers are as well.

 If most kids are doing well, then it’s likely more of a personality clash, and it’s something you can talk to the teacher about.
 It’s a mistake to hope that younger kids can overcome personality differences with their teachers, but as they get older, it becomes more realistic.
 After all, they aren’t going to like everyone they have to work or deal with as adults.

 If the teacher is truly ineffective and everyone is doing poorly, there’s less that can be done.
 Talking to them is not likely to fix anything.
 If it’s early in the semester, see if your child can transfer to another class with a different teacher.
 If it’s not an option, make sure that your child knows that it’s not their fault, but that it’s up to them to make the best out of a bad situation.
 Help them survive the semester by getting some outside support, such as an after-school program, and/or a private tutor.
 It can make all the difference.

 Either way, make sure that they don’t have this teacher ever again.
 You don’t want your child to hate math forever because of one or two bad eggs in an otherwise good school.